kogan/django-cloudrun-cookiecutter/{{cookiecutter.directory_name}}/README.md

 GRANT ALL PRIVILEGES ON DATABASE "{{cookiecutter.application_name}}" TO "django";
 ```

-4. Deploy the application for the first time:
+3. Deploy the application for the first time, using the commands below.:
 ```
+# Wont run DB migrations, check on going deployment for using config file
-gcloud builds submit --tag gcr.io/$PROJECT_ID/$SERVICE_NAME .
+gcloud builds submit --tag gcr.io/$PROJECT_ID/$SERVICE_NAME
 ```

-5. Navigate to https://console.cloud.google.com/run and follow the prompts.
+4. Navigate to https://console.cloud.google.com/run and follow the prompts.
 Be sure to choose the right region and service account, and to connect the DB.

 Once provisioned, you’ll need to update the env var CURRENT_HOST to the host it just generated.